bhrlabs/RecommendationSystem/README.md

 # RecommendationSystem
-Some markdown from initial data exploration in ipython
+Some markdown from initial data exploration in ipython.

+Changed the file below to get just the restaurant categories

 ```python